 Just as humans occasionally require surgery, your pet may have a need, now or in the future, for a surgical procedure.
 Whether you are considering spaying or neutering your pet or you face a more urgent situation, you should have a skilled Tampa pet surgery resource on hand.
-Our veterinary clinic can serve as that resource.
+Harbourside Animal Hospital can serve as that resource.

 Pet surgery may be required for any of several reasons, some of them strictly routine.
 Spaying and neutering, for instance, is recommended for all young dogs and cats as soon as they reach a safe age.
 Spayed or neutered pets do not experience the discomfort and behavioral issues associated with sexually active animals, and they also run a reduced risk of certain diseases, including cancer.

 Even if a tumor or mass is detected in your pet, surgical intervention can remove the object along with any threat it might pose to your pet’s health.
 Some pet surgical procedures have a preventative purpose — ear resection, for example, can help a dog afflicted with chronic ear infections, while declawing can help prevent painful paw issues.

 Reconstructive surgery can correct chronic joint pain, ligament damage, or bone problems that cause lameness.
 In an emergency situation, such as an acute injury or wounds received in a fight, surgery at a veterinary clinic may be necessary to save your pet’s life.